SAP-samples/btp-developer-guide-cap/documentation/kyma-cicd/README.md

 2. Open the folder which contains your Incident Management application.

-3. Navigate to the project's root folder and create a new file `.gitignore`.
+3. Navigate to the project's root folder and check if file `.gitignore` is present.

-4. Add the following code snippet to it
+4. If your project already has a .gitignore file, ensure that the following snippet is added in it.
+Additionally if `resources/` is mentioned in the file, remove it.
+If there is no .gitignore file present create a file and add below code snippet

     ```
     node_modules/
     package-lock.json